hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialInformationGathering-intro.md

 # Scope and usage
 The CommonCareSocialInformationGathering may be instatiated, whenever an information gathering activity occur.
-The InformatioGathering-profile groups data from of information gathering process e.g. therapeutic examination and nursing statuses (therapeutisk udredning og sygeplejefaglig udredning).
+The InformationGathering-profile groups data from of information gathering process e.g. therapeutic examination and nursing statuses (therapeutisk udredning og sygeplejefaglig udredning).
 The full list of supported information gathering types are expressed as a ValueSet for ClinicalImpression.code.coding

 The result of an information gathering is:
 * "information", which reference [KLCommonCareSocialMatterOfInterest](StructureDefinition-KLCommonCareSocialMatterOfInterest.html), and is structured according to FSIII area codes, FFB general information codes or FFB theme codes.
 Use ClinicalImpression.investigation.code.coding and ClinicalImpression.investigation.item